 A lot of artists decide they’re going to build a website, jump online, Google a few website options, and then pick one at random because they don’t have good criteria for making an informed decision on how to purchase a website service.

-As we’re leading up to the Artist Website Bootcamp, starting next week on Monday November 28, I’m getting lots of questions about how to get started on a website.
+As we’re leading up to the Artist Website Bootcamp, I’m getting lots of questions about how to get started on a website.
 Here are a few quick tips.